Kimdekker/ANC-walls-for-smarthome-IoT-prototype/README.md

 Therefore, I created a use case to better define what I will do and, based on that, choose and research the right APIs.

+### When to be cautious
+When you come across this thing:
+> **_NOTE:_**  Here is something to note

+You should be extra sure to do the right thing, and might give you the answer to why something isn't working on your project...

 ### My use case
 Automaticly starting the meeting mode on SoundSense when the user has a meeting.
 We will do this with Google Calendar and a spreaker module